unisa-hpc/synergy-sc-ae/testing-dataset/README.md

   - the dataset on which the models will be validated
   - the multi-objective characterization plots of the paper

+The expected execution time of all benchmarks is of around 2 minutes per frequency configuration.
+If the `--num_runs` argument is specified, the execution time can drop down to around 25 seconds per frequency configuration (with `--num_runs=1`)

 ## Folder structure
 - `passes` contains the source code of the compiler passes used to extract the code features
 - `sycl-bench` contains the source code of the benchmarks used for energy and runtime profiling